boonh/SPI_Ideas/README.md

 # SPI_Ideas
-Some of code examples and adaptations for Sonic Pi
+Some of code ideas and adaptations for Sonic Pi